Learn how to make soft, fluffy, buttery good brioche at home with all the tips you need to know.

 My dad once had a dream of owning a bakery shop.
 He was a die-hard bakery and pastry lover.
 He was a traditional man who loved to eat traditional Chinese food.
 Rice accompanied by soup was a must for him.
 But, when it came to snacking or afternoon tea, bakery and pastry were on top of his food list.
 His dreams of owning a bakery shop never came true.
 He left us for a better place far too early.
-I like to entertain my thought of him having a blast of a time eating all the breads and cakes up there while watching me making my own brioche at home.
+I like to entertain my thought of him having a blast of time eating all the bread and cakes up there while watching me making my own brioche at home.
 I think I would do him proud with this round of brioche making at home.

 Some people ask me what is the secret to soft and buttery brioche ?
-Really…it’s the kneading (and the butter) and the slow rise!
+Really…it’s the butter and eggs and the slow rise!
 I adapted this brioche recipe from Edd Kimber’s Patisserie Made Easy book, and he did mention that making brioche by hands was possible, but it’s a much harder job.
 Hell…yes!
 MUCH MUCH harder.
 The dough stuck to my hands unmercifully!!
 It’s ridiculous and I kept adding flour (It’s a NO NO to keep adding flour) hoping that my hands would be freed by this dough web.
 Eventually they will, but maybe like 20 minutes of hand kneading later ?
 And the thing is, my kneading is not good enough to produce that stretch that everyone desires in brioche.
 So, if I may offer one piece of advice, please knead the dough with a machine.
 You will be very happy with the end result.

-- 2 1/8 cups all-purpose flour 300 grams
+- 2 1/8 cups all-purpose flour - 300 grams

-- 2 1/8 cups white bread flour 300 grams
+- 2 1/8 cups white bread flour - 300 grams

 - 2 1/2 Tbsp superfine sugar